hamidthri/inception/README.md

-# Inception - 42 School Project
+# Inception

-Welcome to the Inception project, part of the 42 school's curriculum.
 This project aims to introduce you to system administration by working with Docker.
 You'll gain hands-on experience with containerization and deploying applications in a multi-container environment.

 ## Table of Contents
 - [Project Overview](#project-overview)